Thousands of Indonesians protest against passage of jobs bill | Law-Order

 Thousands of Indonesians protest against passage of jobs bill

-LASH OUT ON TWITTER Indonesian markets cheered the passage of the bill, with the main stock index up as much as 1.31% and the rupiah reaching as high as 1.28%, its strongest in a month.
+Indonesian markets cheered the passage of the bill, with the main stock index up as much as 1.31% and the rupiah reaching as high as 1.28%, before paring some gains.
+The Indonesia Investment Coordinating Board, a government agency, said it would lead to better welfare for workers by facilitating more foreign investment.

 - READ MORE ON: